PythonCharmers/python-future/README.rst

     assert isinstance('blah', str)       # only if unicode_literals is in effect

     # Py3-style iterators written as new-style classes (subclasses of
-    # future.builtins.object) are automatically backward compatible with Py2:
+    # future.types.newobject) are automatically backward compatible with Py2:
     class Upper(object):
         def __init__(self, iterable):
             self._iter = iter(iterable)